ajv-validator/ajv/CUSTOM.md

 The main challenge of defining inline keywords is that you have to write both the code that will execute during schema compilation (compile-time) and the code that will execute during data validation (validation-time - this code can be generated either using strings concatenation or using templates, see the examples below).

-Ajv uses [doT templates](https://github.com/olado/doT) to generate the code of validation functions that makes it easier to separate compile-time and validation-time code because of the different syntax used.
-Ajv code also usually uses different variable names for compile-time and validation-time variables to make it easier to differentiate - compile-time variable names start from $ character.
+Ajv uses [doT templates](https://github.com/olado/doT) to generate the code of validation functions that makes it easier to separate compile-time and validation-time code because of the different syntax used in templates and in the code.
+Ajv also uses different variable names for compile-time and validation-time variables to make it easier to differentiate - compile-time variable names start with $ character.

-Also you have to bear in mind that while compile-time variables exist in the scope of the function you wrote to compile the keyword so they are isolated, validation-time variables share the scope with all the variables in the scope of a single validation function.
+Also you have to bear in mind that while compile-time variables exist in the scope of the function you wrote to compile the keyword, so they are isolated, validation-time variables share the scope with all the variables in the scope of a single validation function.
 So if your keyword has subschemas you have to append the schema level (`it.level`) to the variable names.

 See [schema compilation context](#schema-compilation-context) for more information on which properties and utilities from the schema compilation context you can use.

 ## Schema compilation context

-The first parameter passed to inline compilation keywords is `it`, the schema compilation context.
+The first parameter passed to inline keyword compilation function is `it`, the schema compilation context.
 All the properties and functions documented here are safe to use in your keywords, they won't be renamed or change their meaning without major version change.

 `it` object has the following properties: